ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * In case of error 11, the Administrator has the following options.

    - The Administrator simply tries again later on.
 The new POST request to the group-collection resource specifies the same group name originally suggested in the previous request that triggered the error response (see {{collection-resource-post}}).
-This option fundamentally relies on the Group Manager freeing up group names, hence it is not viable if considerably or indefinitely postponing the creation of the group is not acceptable.
+This option fundamentally relies on the Group Manager making the group name available again before the Administrator sends the new POST request.
+Hence, this option is not viable if it is unacceptable for the Administrator to considerably or indefinitely postpone the creation of the new group.

    - The Administrator sends a new POST request to the group-collection resource right away, specifying a different group name than the one suggested in the previous request that triggered the error response.